 Mark’s practice focuses on the litigation of complex disputes, typically involving hundreds of millions of dollars.
 He is currently leading the litigation team that represents a Fortune 500 manufacturer of automobile parts in a lawsuit against its insurers for coverage of thousands of asbestos claims.
 Mark has achieved numerous victories in this case, obtaining favorable rulings on policyholder rights, insurance policy limits, and burden of proof, among others.
 These rulings have led to hundreds of millions of dollars in settlements.

 - Successfully led a team in multistate litigation on behalf of a manufacturer of safety equipment that sought coverage for a variety of personal injury claims.
-Following successful arguments by Mr. Packman in the Delaware and West Virginia Supreme Courts, the client obtained hundreds of millions of dollars in settlements.
+Following successful arguments by Mark in the Delaware and West Virginia Supreme Courts, the client obtained hundreds of millions of dollars in settlements.

 - Involved in the Firm’s representation of state attorneys general and Indian tribes in ongoing litigation against manufacturers, distributors, and retailers of opioids.
 His involvement has included developing litigation strategy and supervising the drafting of pleadings, discovery requests, and research and strategy memoranda.